skj84/bveeta-R007/Source_code/README.md

 Please sudo chmod +x for nodes that are not runnning

 Step 11:
-KERNEL=="ttyUSB[0-9]*", OWNER="yourUserName"
+sudo usermod -a -G dialout $USER

-if SDD cannot connect, unplug lidar and SDD together and plug in lidar first then followed by SDD
+(if SDD cannot connect, unplug lidar and SDD together and plug in lidar first then followed by SDD)

 if map appear then everything in your setup is done correctly.
 Otherwise, please refer to the hardcopy handout given with the bveeta mini kit.